Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: SOCC approach

 In the above definitions of the background and the gravitational lens, the background is not necessarily flat.
-In non-flat background spaces, a conventional gravitational lens equation based on the Euclidean geometry is not valid.
-Deviations may be significant at large distance.
+In a non-flat background space, a conventional gravitational lens equation based on the Euclidean geometry is not valid.
+Deviations may be significant at large distance \cite{Takizawa2022}.

-Furthermore, the present paper focuses on a background which has a constant Gaussian curvature.
+Furthermore, the present paper focuses on a background with a constant Gaussian curvature.
 In differential geometry, a $N$-dimensional constant-curvature space is isometric (under the assumptions of simple connectivity and completeness) to either Euclidean space $\mathbb R^N$, sphere $S^N$, or hyperbolic space $H^N$ space.

 Hence a geometry of the background must be either Euclidean, spherical, or hyperbolic, depending on the sign of the constant Gaussian curvature of the background.